The tools we have available to us in sales these days are astounding.

 He goes on to say that it’s also completely unnecessary, which I 100% agree with.
 Here’s why.

-The Role Of Technology In Sales
+The Role Of Technology and AI In Sales

 The process of buying and selling is so emotionally driven, the best technology and data can do in sales is to make commercial relationships happen smoother, faster, and better.
 They exist to enable the relationship to occur more fluidly, not replace it.